 Contract compliance staff responsible for ensuring vendors comply with WCAG 2.1.

-This training highlights key best practices of creating accessible documents that comply with web and mobile app accessibility requirements and are accessible to people of all abilities, including those who use assistive technology to access digital content.
+This training highlights key best practices of creating accessible documents that comply with web and mobile accessibility requirements and are accessible to people of all abilities, including those who use assistive technology to access digital content.

 Use built-in headings and styles to make documents easier to navigate